petry078/filezilla-diataxis-documentation/README.md

 * References: detailed information for quick lookup and verification;
 *  Explanation: clarifies concepts and provides background for deeper understanding;
-* Guides: Instructions for completing specific tasks or solving problems
+* Guides: Instructions for completing specific tasks or solving problems;
 * Tutorials: Step-by-step guides for beginners to learn something new.

 As tutorials are more learning-oriented, most of the time long articles, they will not be presented here.